Stick graphs: examples and counter-examples: Introduction

 Stick graphs, as all the grid intersection graphs, are bipartite graphs.
 Given a Stick graph, a representation of it with vertical and horizontal segments as mentioned above is called a {\em Stick representation} of the graph.
 The problem of recognizing Stick graphs - denoted {\sc STICK} - requires, given a bipartite graph $G$, to decide whether $G$ has a Stick representation or not. {\sc STICK} is an open problem.
-Variants of {\sc STICK}, assuming that the order of the $A$-origins and/or the order of the $B$-origins are known, have been considered and solved in \cite{luca2018recognition, chaplick2019recognizing}, including in the case where the lengths of the segments are known.
-However, very little is known about Stick graphs in general.
-Trivial examples of Stick graphs exist, namely chordless cycles and paths, as well as trees.
-Bipartite permutation graphs, defined as the intersection graphs of segments with one endpoint on each of two given parallel lines such that the resulting graph is bipartite, are also Stick graphs (deduced from the definition).
-At the opposite, finding examples of graphs that are not Stick graphs needs some work, since none of them is trivial.
+Variants of {\sc STICK}, assuming that the order of the $A$-origins and/or the order of the $B$-origins are known, have been considered and solved in \cite{luca2018recognition, chaplick2019recognizing, rusu2021forced}, including in the case where the lengths of the segments are known.
+However, quite little is known about Stick graphs in general, in particular no structural property is available.
+For this reason, the proofs of the relations identified in Figure~\ref{fig:classes} (simple rectangular boxes) take advantage of the geometric representation of each class as a particular grid intersection graph, and not of the structural properties of the involved classes, since for many of them (especially those in the top part of the diagram) such properties are missing.
+Whereas the recognition problem is NP-complete for the class GIG \cite{kratochvil1994special}, its hardness is not known for all the classes in the diagram between GIG (non included) and Stick (included) (see \cite{chaplick2018grid}).
+Note however that the recognition problem for grounded segment graphs, defined similarly with Stick graphs but in which the slopes of the segments are arbitrary, is $\exists\mathbb{R}$-complete \cite{cardinal2018}.

-Unlike the previous approaches seeking to test whether a graph is a Stick graph, our aim is to investigate Stick graphs - and therefore also non-Stick graphs - from the viewpoint of their structure.
+Unlike the previous approaches \cite{luca2018recognition, chaplick2019recognizing, rusu2021forced} seeking to test whether a graph is a Stick graph, our aim is to investigate Stick graphs - and therefore also non-Stick graphs - from the viewpoint of their structure.
 More precisely, we look for sufficient structural conditions ensuring that a given graph is a Stick graph or, on the contrary, that the graph is not a Stick graph.
-As a consequence, we identify forbidden subgraphs of Stick graphs and well-known classes of graphs that are subclasses of Stick graphs.
+As a consequence, we identify well-known classes of graphs that are subclasses of Stick graphs and also forbidden subgraphs of Stick graphs.